huuff/exobrain/computer-technology/unix/git/object-storage/packfiles.md

 These packfiles are made after an invokation of the [[git-gc]] command.
 You can find them under the `.git/objects/pack`.

 Files under the `.git/objects/pack` might either be indexes (`.idx`) or actual *packfiles*: The packfiles contain all the common information of several objects in the same files and the indexes contain references and offsets to parts of the *packfiles* to quickly find information in the.

+You can check what's inside a packfile by running `git verify-pack «path to packfile»`.

+It's interesting to note that git actually stores older versions as deltas of the newer versions instead of the other way around.
+That's so because it's more likely that you'll want to firstly access the newest version of the file, so it's stored intact so rebuilding the [[git/working-directory]] is faster.